dwayn/aws-management-suite/README.md

       --zone ZONE         Availability zone to filter results by.
 This is a prefix search so any of the following is valid with increasing
                           specificity: 'us', 'us-west', 'us-west-2', 'us-west-2a'
+      -x, --extended        Show extended information on hosts -a, --all             Include terminated instances (that have been added via discovery)
+      --terminated          Show only terminated instances (that have been added via discovery)
+      -g, --tags            Display tags for instances

 ----